 4. How long do cryopreserved embryos last?

-The world record for the “oldest” embryo utilized to produce a pregnancy was frozen for 24 years before being thawed and transferred, resulting in a healthy baby girl.
-This embryo was originally cryopreserved on October 14, 1992, waiting to be thawed and transferred until March 13, 2017.
+The world record for the “oldest” embryo utilized to produce a pregnancy was frozen for 27 years before being thawed and transferred, resulting in a healthy baby girl.
+This embryo was originally cryopreserved on October 14, 1992, waiting to be thawed and transferred until February 2020.